WhoIsSethDaniel/plenv-meta-inspector/README.md

       # list all core modules and their versions for the current Perl
       plenv list-core-modules

-      # list all CPAN installed modules and their versions for the current Perl
+      # list all CPAN installed distributions and their versions for the
+      # current Perl
-      plenv list-cpan-modules
+      plenv list-dists

       # list all files installed by the given distribution/s. (by default
       # the listed files are relative to the current Perl's directory.)